Mikelarg/CheckForm/README.md

 ## Utility methods
 #### CheckFormHelper.checkValAjax(elem, val, addHTML)
 Call it after Ajax check.
-For better knowledge how work with Ajax fields go   [here][#how-to-work-with-ajax-fields]
+For better knowledge how work with Ajax fields go   [here](#how-to-work-with-ajax-fields)
 **Parameters:**
 - elem — jQuery object of input
 - val[type: boolean] — true, if value in input correct, false, if not